base-org/brand-kit/guides/editorial-style-guide.md

 Don't assume reader familiarity with crypto concepts.
 Use analogies and examples to make clear connections between the tools and platforms people know and the future Base is building

+## Memes and Their Importance

+Memes are a powerful tool for creating shared culture and engagement within the Base community.
+They provide a fun, relatable way to convey ideas and foster a sense of belonging among users and builders.
+One of the most iconic Base memes is ["All your base are belong to us,"](https://en.wikipedia.org/wiki/All_your_base_are_belong_to_us) which is a meme you can always use.
+Feel free to find and share new memes in the meme repository

 ## Tone and Voice

 ”Although tone and voice are often used together, they are not at all the same thing.
 Voice is the overall **personality** of your brand and can be described in adjectives like helpful, witty, or friendly. \[…] your brand’s voice will not change.
 However, tone, or tone of voice, is the attitude of your writing for a particular content piece.” - Shelby Crawford